reflectoring/reflectoring.github.io/_posts/2020-09-16-bulkhead-with-resilience4j.md

 ### `ThreadPoolBulkhead`

-`ThreadPoolBulkhead` exposes five metrics - the current length of the queue (`resilience4j.bulkhead.queue.depth`), the current size of the thread pool (`resilience4j.bulkhead.thread.pool.size`), the core and maximum sizes of the thread pool (`resilience4j.bulkhead.core.thread.pool.size` and `resilience4j.bulkhead.max.thread.pool.size`) and the capacity of the queue (` resilience4j.bulkhead.queue.capacity`).
+`ThreadPoolBulkhead` exposes five metrics:

+ * the current length of the queue (`resilience4j.bulkhead.queue.depth`),
+ * the current size of the thread pool (`resilience4j.bulkhead.thread.pool.size`),
+ * the core and maximum sizes of the thread pool (`resilience4j.bulkhead.core.thread.pool.size` and `resilience4j.bulkhead.max.thread.pool.size`), and
+ * the capacity of the queue (` resilience4j.bulkhead.queue.capacity`).

 First, we create `ThreadPoolBulkheadConfig`, `ThreadPoolBulkheadRegistry`, and `ThreadPoolBulkhead` as usual.
 Then, we create a `MeterRegistry` and bind the `ThreadPoolBulkheadRegistry` to it: